U.A. High School Students: Class 1-A (Izuku Midoriya, Katsuki Bakugo, Shoto Todoroki) | Class 1-B | Students From Other Classes

 - Alliterative Name: Her full name is Hatsume Mei when ordered by the Japanese way of "family name first and given name after".

 - Attention Deficit...
-Ooh, Shiny!: Mei has a short attention span regarding anything that doesn't involve her babies.
+Ooh, Shiny!: She has a short attention span regarding anything that doesn't involve her babies.

 - Attention Whore: Not for herself or her own Quirk, unlike the students in the Department of Heroics.
 Rather, her goal in the sports festival is to show off her "cute little babies" and get the attention of a big company.
 Her "fight" with Iida during the tournament is nothing but ten minutes of showing off her inventions before conceding the match.

-- Bunny-Ears Lawyer: Mei may be a bit scatterbrained and she may have some seriously skewed priorities but there is no denying that she is a brilliant inventor.
-Her teacher even states that while she gets on his nerves the hero department kids would do well to befriend her because when it comes to inventing she has no equal.
+- Bunny-Ears Lawyer: She may be a bit scatterbrained and she may have some seriously skewed priorities, but there is no denying that she is a brilliant inventor.
+Power Loader even states that while she gets on his nerves, the Hero Department students would do well to befriend her because when it comes to inventing she has no equal.

-- Crash-Into Hello: Technically, it's her second meeting with Midoriya, but when the latter attempts to enter the Support Department Classroom, Mei sets off an explosion and ends up landing on top of Midoiyia.
+- Crash-Into Hello: Technically, it's her second meeting with Midoriya, but when the latter attempts to enter the Support Department Classroom, she sets off an explosion and ends up landing on top of him.

-- Ditzy Genius: A very intelligent Wrench Wench who lacks any Social Ques.
+- Ditzy Genius: A very intelligent Wrench Wench who lacks any social cues.

 - Exotic Eye Designs: Her eyes look like crosshairs.
-Can be justified, given her quirk.
+This is justified given her Quirk.

 - Gadgeteer Genius: Goes without saying as a representative of the Department of Support, but even Power Loader says that she's an incredibly rare talent even by the department's standards.